Ollie Wines

 Oliver Wines (born 7 October 1994) is a professional Australian rules footballer playing for the Port Adelaide Football Club in the Australian Football League (AFL).
 Wines received a nomination for the 2013 AFL Rising Star award in Round 1 of the 2013 season, his debut match.
 He served as Port Adelaide co-captain in the 2019 season.
-Wines' standout 2021 season earned him a Brownlow Medal with a record-tying 36 votes (a record shared with Dustin Martin's 2017 tally).
+Wines' standout 2021 season earned him a Brownlow Medal, polling a then record-equalling 36 votes (a record shared with Dustin Martin's 2017 tally).